libssh2/libssh2/docs/libssh2_sftp_last_error.md

 Returns the last error code produced by the SFTP layer.
 Note that this only returns a sensible error code if libssh2 returned LIBSSH2_ERROR_SFTP_PROTOCOL in a previous call.
-Using **libssh2_sftp_last_error(3)** without a preceding SFTP protocol error, it will return an unspecified value.
+Using **libssh2_sftp_last_error(3)** without a preceding SFTP protocol error, it returns an unspecified value.

 # RETURN VALUE